fleetdm/fleet/docs/REST API/rest-api.md

 ### Get host's user profiles

-Retrieves a host's IdP email and Google Chrome profile email which can be used to link a host to a specific user by email.
+Retrieves a host's IdP email and Google Chrome profile information which can be used to link a host to a specific user by email.

 Requires [Fleetd](https://fleetdm.com/docs/using-fleet/fleetd), the osquery manager from Fleet.
 Fleetd can be built with [fleetctl](https://fleetdm.com/docs/using-fleet/adding-hosts#osquery-installer).